ewdlop/Christianity/God to be Jesus.md

-God to Jesus: you screwed so bad that I had resurrect you in 3 days
+God to Jesus: you screwed so bad that I had to resurrected you in 3 days.

+and he went back

+and GOd just annihilate his soul afterward